department-of-veterans-affairs/va.gov-team/products/va-mobile-app/significant decisions.md

 * we will support accessibility WCAG, more discussion tomorro
 ------------------------------

-# TEMPLATE: Provide a brief background of the problem.
+# Decision name: provide a brief background of the problem
-* Describe the problem this decision is trying to solve.
-* Describe any design, technology, and/or policy constraints that impact the problem and/or its possible solutions.
+Describe the problem this decision is trying to solve Describe any design, technology, and/or policy constraints that impact the problem and/or its possible solutions
-* Describe the design decision you made.
-* What did you decide on?
+## What did you decide on?
-* What other options did you consider?
-* What was the deciding factor for your decision?
+Describe the design decision you made
-* Document the people who agreed to the design decision (and their roles on the project).
+## Document the people who agreed to the design decision (and their roles on the project)
+- name (role)
+- name (role)
+## What was the deciding factor for your decision?
+Generally there are a few factors here, list them all
+## What other options did you consider?
+List them all for completeness, also to inform someone new to the project
-* When, or under what conditions, would you recommend revisiting this design decision?
+## When, or under what conditions, would you recommend revisiting this design decision?
 E.g., after usability testing, after launch when metrics or analytics equal X, etc.

 # Future Decisions